krb5/krb5/doc/rst_source/krb_build/options2configure.rst

     library (TCLPATH/lib) should be found.

 **--enable-dns-for-realm**
-    Enable the use of DNS to look up a host's Kerberos realm, or a realm's KDCs, if the information is not provided in :ref:`krb5.conf(5)`.
-See :ref:`kdc_hostnames` for information
+    Enable the use of DNS to look up a host's Kerberos realm, if the information is not provided in :ref:`krb5.conf(5)`.
+See
+    :ref:`mapping_hostnames`
-    about using DNS to locate the KDCs, and :ref:`mapping_hostnames` for information about using DNS to determine the default realm.
+    for information about using DNS to determine the default realm.
-    By default, DNS lookups are enabled for the former but not for the latter.
+    DNS lookups for realm names are disabled by default.

 **--with-system-et**
     Use an installed version of the error-table (et) support software,